Business rates

 Mandatory Rate Relief for Charities

-Organisations that are recognised as charities, either by being a registered charity or acknowledged by HMRC as being a charity for tax purposes, can claim 80 per cent relief from business rates if:
+Organisations that are recognised as charities, either by being a registered charity or acknowledged by HMRC as being a charity for tax purposes, can claim 80% relief from business rates if:

-Any organisation that qualifies for 80 per cent mandatory rate relief may also apply to their local council for discretionary relief for all or part of the remaining 20 per cent of its bill.
+Any organisation that qualifies for 80% mandatory rate relief may also apply to its local council for discretionary relief for all or part of the remaining 20% of its bill.

 How are business rates calculated?

-You can obtain details of the rateable value of your property from your local Valuation Office or the business rates department of your local authority.
-The VOA website allows you to access entries in local rating lists: www.gov.uk/government/organisations/valuation-office-agency.
+You can obtain details of the rateable value of your property from your local Valuation Office or the Business Rates department of your local authority.
+The VOA website allows you to access entries in local rating lists.

 Transitional arrangements

-There are transitional arrangements in operation which phase in the increase in business rates associated with the 1 April 2017 revaluation.
-This relief sets a limit to the percentage by which your business rate bill can increase each year until 2022.
+There are transitional arrangements in operation, which phase in the increase in business rates associated with the 1 April 2023 revaluation.
+This relief sets a limit to the percentage by which your business rate bill can increase each year.

 The transitional relief is automatically included in the bill you receive from your local authority.